mbaldwinsmith/RimWorld-ChildrenOfArrakis/docs/TASKS.md

 ---

 ## 0.1 Patch Dubs Hygiene Thirst Need
-**Goal:** Replace custom hydration need with a patched version of Dubs’ Thirst need.
+**Status:** In progress (Harmony + defs implemented; needs in-game validation) **Goal:** Replace custom hydration need with a patched version of Dubsâ€™ Thirst need.

 ### User Stories
-- **As a player**, I want colonists’ survival to revolve around water scarcity, so that Arrakis feels truly unforgiving.
+- **As a player**, I want colonistsâ€™ survival to revolve around water scarcity, so that Arrakis feels truly unforgiving.
 - **As a player**, I want stillsuits and stilltents to *meaningfully* slow thirst, so that desert survival tools feel essential.
-- **As a player**, I want drinking jobs to use Literjons and Catchbasins, not Dubs’ water network, so that hydration is fully Arrakis-driven.
+- **As a player**, I want drinking jobs to use Literjons and Catchbasins, not Dubsâ€™ water network, so that hydration is fully Arrakis-driven.

 ### Tasks
 **Agent:** CSharpSmith